Andrew João Carvalho Nunes

 In 2019 Andrew has published a monograph on 1950s rock ‘n’ roll music and culture in Portugal and its overseas during the mid-twentieth century.
 This monograph also covered the cultural revival of the 1950s aesthetic within contemporary Portugal, titled, Luso-Retro: Past and Present Portuguese Representations of Mid-Twentieth Century Rock ‘n’ Roll and Americana Subculture.

-One other example of Andrew’s interest towards Portuguese history, again involving his descendants, is when much of Portuguese-Africa sought independence from Portugal, around this time Andrew’s father and uncle were sent among, in total at the end of the conflict, over one million men to quell the unrest in Portugal’s ‘overseas provinces’, with no choice to oppose the war or face imprisonment due to conscription.
-The developing colonial war was avoidable that instead of relinquishing Portugal’s colonies like other European nations did following the Second World War, Portugal held on to them, as such, a war ensued on many African fronts rapidly becoming an unpopular war for the Portuguese, a war that was internationally criticised with Portugal’s opponents supported by the Soviet Union and the United States of America, among others.
-In this conflict Andrew’s father was deployed in Mozambique and his uncle in Angola, both survived the war and both would later emigrate from Portugal to England; Andrew’s uncle before 1974 that marked the end of the war and the fall of the Portuguese dictatorship with the Carnation Revolution, and his father during the immediate aftermath of this revolution.
+One other example of Andrew’s interest towards Portuguese history, again involving his descendants, is when much of Portuguese-Africa sought independence from Portugal, around this time Andrew’s father and uncle were sent among thousands of other men to quell the unrest, with no choice to oppose the war or face imprisonment due to conscription.
+In this conflict, Andrew’s father was deployed in Mozambique and his uncle in Angola, both survived the war and both would later emigrate from Portugal to England; Andrew’s uncle before 1974 that marked the end of the war and the fall of the Portuguese dictatorship with the Carnation Revolution, and his father during the immediate aftermath of this revolution.

 The aforementioned historical events in Portuguese history entwined through Andrew’s descendants has formed for him a profound personal connection to Portugal’s past, that cultivated with other factors an interest in Portuguese Studies which, in many ways, led him to university to become an authority on.